 We invite you to follow in the footsteps of Six Flags Great Escape Resort and take the pledge to protect youth workers.
 By signing up, you demonstrate your commitment to safeguarding minors in the workplace and promoting a safe environment for all.

+Don’t forget to prominently display your Youth Workers Pledge sticker when you receive it!
 Thank you for your support in creating a safer and more secure workplace for minors.
-Let's stand together to ensure that all youth workers are protected and kept safe.
+Let's stand together to ensure that all youth workers are protected and kept safe. |